RenszCamacho/accordion-card/README.md

 # FAQ Accordion - Frontend Mentor Challenge.

-This is a bautiful challenge from Frontend Mentor.
+This is a Frontend Mentor Challenge, newbie-level.
+A beautiful challenge that I've really enjoyed it.
 Using Css Flex-box and Css Grid.
+Pure HTML CSS and JS.
+(No frameworks)

 - To get started: